erAjayGoyal/CurrencyApp/README.md

 Tech stack used are - Clean Arch is used for designing the app
   1. Retrofit - Used for network call
   2. RxJava - Used for handling observerable and events
-  3. Corotunie - Used to execute network call
+  3. Coroutine - Used to execute network call
   4. Hilt - Used for dependency injection
   5. Phil Chart - Used for line chart
-  6. Mocikto - Used for API tetsing
+  6. Mockito - Used for API testing

-### Code development guidlines
+### Code development guidelines
 Please follow the below guidelines/suggestions while doing the development.

 1. Removed unused import statements, variable declaration and method